 The initial trust portfolio seeks to invest in securities from each of the four indices in approximately equal weightings.
-The S&P 500® index includes 500 companies in leading industries of the U.S. economy, capturing approximately 75% coverage of U.S. equities.
-The S&P MidCap 400® index covers over 7% of the U.S. equity market and seeks to measure the risk and return characteristics of mid-sized companies.
-The S&P SmallCap 600® index covers approximately 3% of the domestic equities market measuring the small cap segment of the market.
+The S&P 500[®] index includes 500 companies in leading industries of the U.S. economy, capturing approximately 75% coverage of U.S. equities.
+The S&P MidCap 400[®] index covers over 7% of the U.S. equity market and seeks to measure the risk and return characteristics of mid-sized companies.
+The S&P SmallCap 600[®] index covers approximately 3% of the domestic equities market measuring the small cap segment of the market.
 The index is designed to be an efficient portfolio of companies that meet specific inclusion criteria to ensure that they are investable and financially viable.
-The S&P American Depositary Receipts ("ADR") Index is based on the non-U.S. stocks of the S&P Global 1200 traded in the U.S. exchanges.
+The S&P Global 1200 traded in the U.S. exchanges.
 The index draws constituents from these six indices: S&P Europe 350, S&P/TOPIX 150 (Japan), S&P/TSX 60 (Canada), S&P/ASX All Australian 50, S&P Asia 50, and S&P Latin America 40.